SFDR Disclaimer

 Sustainable Finance Disclosure Regulation Disclaimer

-Mustard Seed MAZE – Sociedade de Empreendedorismo Social, S.A. (hereinafter “MSM”, “we”, “our”, or “us”) is an alternative investment fund manager (“AIFM”) that manages social entrepreneurship and impact funds, so sustainability is in our core.
+Mustard Seed MAZE – Sociedade de Capital de Risco, S.A. (hereinafter “MSM”, “we”, “our” or “us”) is an alternative investment fund manager (“AIFM”) who manages social entrepreneurship and impact funds, so sustainability is in our core.
 We meet the requirements of SFDR article 9 by offering a financial product which has sustainable investments as its objective.

 We hereby disclose how MSM works towards ensuring that we meet the requirements of this regulation.